kazurayam/ks_LogViewerSlowsDownTests_HowToPrevent/README.md

 | In Console | 4 min 5 sec  | `#########################` |
 | In Log Viewer |6 min 10 sec | `#####################################` |

 After 4 minutes 5 seconds, `TS1` finished processing all data entries.
-At that time, the Job Progress monitor showed `736/1000`, this there remains 246 entries to process, which is simply wrong.
+At that time, the Job Progress monitor showed `736/1000`.
+It was imply wrong information.

 Obviously, the Log Viewer is too slow to display the raging stream of logs.